yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/apigtw_groups_and_domains.md

 Availability and horizontal scalability is achieved by deploying multiple API Gateways on multiple hosts and load balancing across them using a standard load balancer.
 The API Gateway imposes no special requirements on load balancers.
 Loads are balanced on a number of characteristics including the response time or system load.

 API Gateways being load balanced must run the same configuration to virtualize the same APIs and execute the same policies.
 If multiple groups are deployed, load balancing should be across groups also.
-For example, the following diagram shows load balancing across two groups of API Gateways deployed on two hosts:
+For example, the following diagram shows load balancing across two groups of API Gateways deployed on two hosts.

 ![Group-based load balancing](/Images/docbook/images/concepts/lb_groups.png)

 The execution of policies is stateless, and the route that a message takes has no bearing on its processing.
-No session data is created, so there is no need to replicate session state across the gateways.
-If the policies use caches and counters, these should be configured to use the distributed cache shared by all gateways.
+No session data is created, so there is no need to replicate session state across the API Gateways.
+If the policies use caches and counters, these should be configured to use the distributed cache shared by all API Gateways.